-Lakeland Terriers were originally bred to hunt and kill the foxes that preyed on sheep during the lambing season in Northern England’s Lake District.
+Lakeland Terriers were originally bred to hunt the foxes that preyed on sheep during the lambing season in Northern England’s Lake District.
 Today’s Lakies, as these lively, feisty little dogs are nicknamed, are affectionate, friendly, and self-confident.

 See all Lakeland Terrier characteristics below!